Amriteshwork/ai_monk/README.md

 # AI Monk — Vehicle Detection using YOLO

 **Vehicle Detection** application built with **YOLOv11**, **FastAPI**, and **Gradio**.
 It provides an interactive web interface and REST API for running inference on images using a pretrained model.
-It can predict: **bus, car, microbus, motorbike, pickup-van, and truck**
+It can predict: **BUS, CAR, MICROBUS, MOTORBIKE, PICKUP-VAN, and TRUCK**

 ---